Universal Enveloping Algebras of Poisson Superalgebras

 Consider now the antipode $S$.
-That $S$ is a superalgebra homomorphism follows from the fact that it is a superalgebra anti-homomorphism, and the fact that Poisson superalgebras are supercommutative as superalgebras, while bijectivity also follows from the supercommutativity of $A$ (see e.g. the discussion after Definition 1.5 of \cite{AM_Hopf_superalgebras}).
+That $S$ is a superalgebra homomorphism follows from the fact that Poisson superalgebras are supercommutative and the discussion after Definition 1.5 of \cite{AM_Hopf_superalgebras}, which shows $S$ is a superalgebra anti-homomorphism; this discussion also shows $S$ is bijective.
 Now, from the equalities

 we obtain

 and